-Mississippi employers are required to pay most hourly employees via a regular payday at least weekly, biweekly, semimonthly or monthly.
+Mississippi employers are required to pay most hourly employees via a regular payday at least biweekly or semimonthly.

 Applicable to every entity engaged in manufacturing of any kind in the State employing 50 or more employees and employing public labor, and to every public service corporation doing business in the State.
 Payment is required once every two weeks or twice during each calendar month.